Fintech Digital Marketing: How to Test Channels and Generate Leads

 2. Check your product-market fit.

-If you haven’t found your product-market fit yet, it’s likely your top priority.
+If you haven’t found your product-market fit yet, it ought to be your top priority.
 Use any and all methods to do customer research and find the best market fit for your product with:

 Paid search and social media ads.